daniel-Jones/replace/README.md

 123replacement string123
 ok replacement string ok
 ````
-Also included a function to replace every occurance of ap lceholder with a string in memory.
+Also included a function to replace every occurance of a placeholder with a string in memory.

 ````
 char *replaced = replaceinmemory("this string this string is a test string", "string", "word");